 Aside from an excessively high threshold, the framework suffers in three other respects.
 First, it incorporates no active ongoing monitoring of member-states, despite repeated calls for this from the European Parliament.
 This means that the Commission is likely to wait passively for information to reach it before it takes any action, and that it will be unlikely to nip emerging problems in the bud.
 This seriously undermines the preventive capability of the framework.

 Second, although its recommendations will be made public, the dialogue with the member-state concerned will remain confidential, and will take place between the member-state and the Commission only.
-The procedure would have far greater persuasive power—and ensure a more accurate picture of the situation—if all the member-states, the European Parliament, human rights bodies including the EU Agency for Fundamental Rights and civil society organisations were involved in this dialogue.
+The procedure would have far greater persuasive power—and ensure a more accurate picture of the situation—if all the member-states, the European Parliament, human rights bodies including the EU Agency for Fundamental Rights and civil society organizations were involved in this dialogue.

 Finally, the Commission could have included measures to support national human rights institutions and national level NGOs that can help to mobilize public opinion on the ground to prevent governments from enacting damaging reforms in to begin with.